airwallex/airwallex-payment-demo/docs/wechat.md

 <div id="wechat"></div>
 ```

-We will mount the wechat element into the empty div in step 5.
+We will mount the wechat element into the empty div in Step 5.

 ### 4. Create the wechat element